What is Sound Work?

 "where old meets new...

-sound massage has been developed through drawing on ancient eastern practices and modern scientific research into the effects of sound and vibration
+sound massage & sound meditations have been developed through drawing on ancient eastern practices and modern scientific research into the effects of sound and vibration

 The ancient art of sound healing has been around for more than 5,000 years.
 In many cultures around the world sound has been used for celebration, ceremony, prayer, medicine and healing, including tribal drumming, gong playing, and voice in chanting and singing.
 Today knowledge and research is being developed and adapted in the West, to suit the needs of a modern lifestyle.

 Placed directly onto the fully-clothed body, himalayan singing bowls are played using felt mallets, to create a soothing sound and gentle vibration.
 The bowls are strategically placed around the body, working through the meridian points, sending vibration through the body and creating a flow of sounds and energy which encourages harmonization and deep relaxation.

 Based on the theory that vibration releases trapped energy that’s been stored around the body, this type of massage uses sound waves to produce gentle rhythmic pulsations.
 These pulsations or vibrations are strategically sent through the body, massaging the cells, working out any stored up tension.
 Simultaneously, the range of frequencies emitted by the bowls has a calming effect, drawing the brain into the meditative state.

 During normal daily activity, our regular brain frequency is that of Beta.
 The sounds gently draw the brain, first into the Alfa state and then Theta and Delta, where deep relaxation and meditation occur.
 Whilst in this deep meditative state, the heart rate slows and the body is able to rejuvenate and find peace of mind.

 In Germany, research into the science of sound and its impact on the human body is rapidly advancing and the use of Sound Massage as a complementary therapy in mainstream healthcare is greatly increasing.